IBMStreams/streamsx.documentation/docs/drafts/java-op-dev-guide.markdown

 	<video controls width="60%" src="https://developer.ibm.com/streamsdev/wp-content/uploads/sites/15/2015/11/AddingMetrics2.mp4"></video>
 </div>

-The example in the video above shows how to add a custom metric to **count**l the number of characters processed by the StringToCaps operator.
+The example in the video above shows how to add a custom metric to **count** the number of characters processed by the StringToCaps operator.
 These steps are approximately the same as adding any other custom metrics.

 **Adding a numCharacter Metric:**